notArkade/AutoTyper/README.md

 How to use -
-1. Paste/Write what you want to be auto-typed in the
+1. Paste/Write what you want to be auto-typed in the code.txt file.
 2. Run the python file.
-3. Place your cursor where you want the tex
+3. Place your cursor where you want your content to be auto-typed.